jado4810/emacs-dmg-build/README.md

 #### a.
 Source of Gnu Emacs

-Available on Gnu mirror ( https://ftpmirror.gnu.org/emacs/ ).
+Available on Gnu mirror ([https://ftpmirror.gnu.org/emacs/](https://ftpmirror.gnu.org/emacs/)).

 #### b.
 Source of nettle

 Imprementation of cryptographic algorithm, required for GnuTLS.

-Available on Gnu mirror ( https://ftpmirror.gnu.org/nettle/ ).
+Available on Gnu mirror ([https://ftpmirror.gnu.org/nettle/](https://ftpmirror.gnu.org/nettle/)).

 #### c.
 Source of GnuTLS

 Imprementation of SSL/TLS.
 Emacs requires GnuTLS, not OpenSSL coming with macOS.

-Available on official site ( https://www.gnutls.org/download.html ).
+Available on official site ([https://www.gnutls.org/download.html](https://www.gnutls.org/download.html)).

 #### d.
 High resolution icons for Emacs MacPort

 Requires only if set `USEHRICON=yes`.
 In that case, it will replace application icons and toolbar icons to what it provides.

-Available on FTP server of Chiba univ. ( ftp://ftp.math.s.chiba-u.ac.jp/emacs/ ) where the MacPort patch is provided.
+Available on FTP server of Chiba university ([ftp://ftp.math.s.chiba-u.ac.jp/emacs/](ftp://ftp.math.s.chiba-u.ac.jp/emacs/)) where the MacPort patch is provided.

 > [!NOTE]
 >